surya-moitra/automate-CRUD-from-search-CRM/README.md

 # automate-CRUD-from-search-CRM
-Deep Learning based solution to extrcat the intent from search queries in CRM and execute the relevant CRUD operations automatically.
+Deep Learning based solution to extract the intent from search queries in CRM and execute the relevant CRUD operations automatically.

 CRUD operation Classification/Identification with ML
 ****************************************************